 There are SO many ways your employees can raise money for the animals.
 We have seen local businesses raise thousands of dollars using these campaigns.

 We’re all about lifetime relationships here…so while you’ll definitely get all over wiggles when you choose us as the beneficiary of a single fundraiser…you’ll get our unconditional love if we can count on your annual support.

 Here are just a few ideas!

-For more information on how to set up a company fundraising event or campaign please contact our Community Outreach Manager at email@example.com.
+For more information on how to set up a company fundraising event or campaign please contact our Director of Development at firstname.lastname@example.org.